Class: Datadog::Core::Configuration::Settings

 #experimental_propagate_process_tags_enabled ⇒ Boolean

-Enable experimental process tags propagation such that payloads like spans contain the process tag.
+Enable process tags propagation such that payloads like spans contain the process tag.

 #get_time_provider ⇒ Proc<Numeric>